Roger Chapman (golfer)

-Roger Michael Chapman (born 1 May 1959) is an English professional golfer who played on the European Tour and later on the PGA Tour Champions.
-He now plays on the European Senior Tour.
+Roger Michael Chapman (born 1 May 1959) is a retired English professional golfer who played on the European Tour and later on the PGA Tour Champions as well as the European Senior Tour.
 He won two senior majors in 2012, the Senior PGA Championship and the U.S. Senior Open.

 Amateur career

 Chapman was born in Nakuru, Kenya, where his father worked for the Ministry of Agriculture.
 After a spell living in Trinidad, the family returned to England when Chapman was about five years old.
 His biggest individual successes as an amateur were winning the 1979 English Amateur and the 1981 Lytham Trophy.
 He represented Great Britain & Ireland in the 1981 Walker Cup where, although the United States won the match 15–9, Chapman won three of his four matches.
 He beat Bob Lewis in first day's singles and then beat Hal Sutton twice on the final day, in both the foursomes and the singles.